dyank432/dungeon-survival-game/README.md

     - Mechanics:
        - You lose health points when monsters touch your character, when your health reaches 0 it is game over.
        - You gain experience when your character kills monsters and gain upgrades each level.
-       - Upon level upon you get to pick between 3 out 8 possible unique items that improve your characters base stats in some way.
+       - Upon level upon you get to pick between 3 out of 8 possible unique items that improve your characters base stats in some way.
        - There are 5 enemies in total, a new type of enemy appears every minute.
 New enemies will have higher stats than the last type of enemy.

     - Uniqueness: